-Upgrading an existing installation is very simple.
-First, make sure that nobody is using the server (see section 4.4).
-A standard procedure would be to give users advance notice that the system will be unavailable for maintenance.

-Next, simply install the server in the same installation directory as the one already installed.
-All settings will be maintained.

-Please check that all plug-ins installed on the CLC Genomics Server are up to date, and that all client users are aware that they must upgrade their server connection plug-in (for Workbenches) or their software (CLC Command Line Tools).
+- Make sure that nobody is using the server (see section 4.4).
+A standard procedure would be to give users advance notice that the system will be unavailable for maintenance. - Install the server in the same installation directory as the one already installed.
+All settings will be maintained. - Check that all plug-ins installed on the CLC Genomics Server are up to date, and that all client users are aware that they must upgrade their server connection plug-in (for Workbenches) or their software (CLC Command Line Tools).

-If you have a CLC job node setup, you will need to upgrade the CLC Genomics Server on each job node.
-(Configurations and plug-ins for job nodes are pushed to them by the master node.
-You need only upgrade the CLC Server software itself on the job nodes.)
+If you have a CLC job node setup, you will also need to upgrade the CLC Genomics Server software on each job node.
+Upgrading the software itself on each node is all you need to do.
+Configurations and plug-ins for job nodes are pushed to them by the master node.